cleavr/cleaverdocs/content/documentation/workflow-settings.md

 ---
-title: "Web App Settings"
+title: "Deployment Workflow Settings"
-description: "Configure your web apps."
+description: "Configure your deployment workflows."
 image: "https://docs.cleavr.io/images/cleavr-twitter.png"
 video: ""
 ---

-Configuring your web app's settings is one of the first things you'll want to do to setup your web app.
+Configuring your deployment workflow's settings is one of the first things you'll want to do to setup your web app.

 ## Basic Settings

-On the basic settings tab, you can find and update some information for you web app, including changing web app's name and add tags.
+On the basic settings tab, you can find and update some information for your workflow, including changing the workflow's name and add tags.

 ### Deployment Trigger Hook